Quantization of the Modular Functor and Equivariant Elliptic cohomology: Introduction:

-Now consider the $\LG$-equivariant $\K$-theory of the ``phase space" given by basic classical fields about a circle for gauged two dimensional conformal field theories parametrized over a $\Gr$-space $\M$.
-Since this space consists of fields that satisfy the equations of motion in a neighborhood of the circle, we may identify it with $\LM \times \mathcal{A}_\C$, where $\mathcal{A}_\C$ denotes the complexification of the stack $\mathcal{A}\qu (\T \ltimes \LbG)$.
-We interpret this complexification as a replacement for the tangent bundle (or the space of classical solutions to any second order equations of motion on the space of connections).
-Extrapolating from the case of the trivial group $\Gr$ considered in \cite{KM}, we can only expect to get a cohomology theory in $\M$ once we suitably complete with respect to the character $q$ that represents energy.
-To do this, one must first construct a $\T \ltimes \LbG$-equivariant version of $\K$-theory for any positive integral level.
-This is precisely what has been constructed by the author in \cite{Ki}, and goes by the name of Dominant K-theory.
+Let us begin by assuming that one may define the $\LG$-equivariant $\K$-theory for spaces with a proper action of the group $\T \ltimes \LbG$, where $\LbG$ denotes the universal central extension of the loop group with a compatible lift of the rotation group $\T$.
+We apply this $\K$-theory to the ``phase space" for 2d conformal field theories with gauge symmetry, parametrized over a $\Gr$-space $\M$.
+This space is defined as the stack $(\LM \times \mathcal{A}_\C)$, where $\mathcal{A}_\C$ denotes the complexification of the stack $\mathcal{A}\qu (\T \ltimes \LbG)$ and should be understood as the tangent bundle of the fields on a circle\footnote{The tangent vectors are known as conjugate-momenta}.
+As such, the phase space encodes the {\em classical solutions} to any second order equations of motion on the space of connections on the germ of a cylinder, supporting the action of the Gauge group (see remark \ref{complexification}).
+Extrapolating from the case of the trivial group $\Gr$ considered in \cite{KM}, we can only expect to get an equivariant cohomology theory in $\M$ from this data once we suitably complete with respect to the character $q$ that represents energy.
+In this document, we describe how one may successfully do so for simple and simply-connected compact Lie groups $\Gr$ and interpret it as an approximation of elliptic cohomology of the parameter space\footnote{Much of this program should carry through with minor alterations for arbitrary compact connected Lie groups}.